 - Pretend not to know why they are angry. – Ask your family member to help you understand the reason.
 Tell your family member who you are and why you are there.
 Try to say something to make them smile to see if you can distract them.

 - Make Good Eye Contact. – As you speak, face them, making good eye contact.
 If they stand, you stand.
 If they sit, you sit.
 Speak on their level so they don’t feel threatened.
-Always stand where they can see you; otherwise, they become suspicious about what you are doing.
+Always stand where they can see you; otherwise, they become suspicious about your actions.

-- Respond positively – Try to maintain a positive, caring facial expression during difficult conversations.
+- Respond positively – Try maintaining a caring facial expression during difficult conversations.

 - Let them pace alone. – If your family member starts pacing back and forth and suddenly decides they must leave the room, do not try to stop them.
 Let them go.
 You can follow behind them to confirm they are safe but let them leave.
-You might even want to take along a folding chair so that you will have a place to sit if he wanders far.
+You might even want to take along a folding chair to have a place to sit if he wanders far.

 What If the Agitation Continues?

-Suppose your family member’s behavior continues to be agitated?
+Suppose your family member’s behavior continues to be agitated.
 In that case, it may not be easy to remain calm.
 Check yourself periodically to see if you are beginning to crowd them, argue, criticize, raise your voice, or fall into the trap of following their aggressive behavior.
-If so, if it’s safe, you may need to step away for a time to take a breather before you continue to deal with the situation.
+If it’s safe, you may need to step away to take a breather before you continue to deal with the situation.
 If your behavior is tense, their behavior will follow suit.
-Either walk away or, if you can tag-team someone else to take over, try to remove yourself from the situation if neither is an option, attempt to divert their attention to something else.
+Either walk away or try to remove yourself from the situation if you can tag-team someone else to take over.
+If neither is an option, attempt to divert their attention to something else.

 Unfortunately, behaviors sometimes get out of hand.
 Family members with dementia may not be able to control their emotions.
 They may strike out at someone they feel is attempting to harm them.
 Do not ignore physical abuse.
 A diagnosis of dementia does not provide them with the right to “act out” or harm anyone else.
 If your family member is violent and physically aggressive, notify their doctor promptly about the behavior to begin a correction plan.